llmware-ai/llmware/README.md

 - Enhanced Model class base with new configurable post_init and register methods
 - Created InferenceHistory to track global state of all inferences completed
 - Multiple improvements and updates to logging at module level
-- Note: starting with v0.3.0, pip install provides two options - a base minimal install `pip3 install llmware` which will support most use cases, and a larger install `pip3 install llmware[full]` with other commonly-used libraries.
+- Note: starting with v0.3.0, pip install provides two options - a base minimal install `pip3 install llmware` which will support most use cases, and a larger install `pip3 install 'llmware[full]'` with other commonly-used libraries.

 **Wednesday, May 22 - v0.2.15**
 - Improvements in Model class handling of Pytorch and Transformers dependencies (just-in-time loading, if needed)